 This course explores the changing status and roles of women in the United States with a primary focus on contemporary society; comparisons are made to women of other countries.
 Topics include: sex roles and socialization, work, family, politics, religion, feminism, and media.
-Credits: 3
+Prerequisites & Notes Offered: Fall, odd years Credits: 3